LorinczAks/fritobot/README.md

 *Welcome to fritobot help page!
 If you have further questions, feel free to reach out at @realaki on discord
 /play [yt url]/[search query]/[playlist] - plays searched song(s); if the bot is playing, adds it to queue
+/next [yt url]/[search query] - adds song to queue to play next
-/queue - shows songs currently in queue
+/queue - shows info about song queue
 /shuffle - shuffles song queue
 /pause - pauses playback
 /resume - resumes playback